London Theatre TicketsPantomimesJack and the Beanstalk - Tickets

 Cast & crew

-• Director: Andrew Pollard
+• Writer and director: Andrew Pollard

 Note: Producers cannot guarantee the appearance of any particular artist, which is always subject to illness and holidays.